Freight Shipping from Harrisburg to Salt Lake City

 How much does it cost to ship freight from Harrisburg to Salt Lake City?

-Full truckload (FTL) rates from Harrisburg, PA to Salt Lake City, UT currently range from $5,106-$6,294 for a standard dry van load over the 2,375-mile route.
+Full truckload (FTL) rates from Harrisburg, PA to Salt Lake City, UT currently range $5,106-$6,294 (roughly $2.17-$2.66 per mile over 2,375 miles).
 LTL shipments typically cost $1,506-$2,419 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Harrisburg to Salt Lake City?